 We capitalize and amortize certain incremental costs to obtain and fulfill contracts.
 These costs primarily consist of incentives paid to sales personnel, which are considered incremental costs to obtain customer contracts.
 We elected the practical expedient to expense incremental costs to obtain a contract when the contract has a duration of one year or less for most classes of contracts.
-Our capitalized contract costs, which are included in Other assets in our Consolidated Balance Sheet, are not significant as of September 30, 2023 and 2022.
-There was no impairment loss in relation to capitalized costs in the period.
+Our capitalized contract costs, which are included in Other assets in our Consolidated Balance Sheet, are not significant as of September 30, 2024 and 2023.
+There was no impairment loss in relation to capitalized costs during the years ended September 30, 2024, 2023, and 2022.